segmentio/daydream/Readme.md

 4. Click `Load unpacked extension...`
 5. Browse to `daydream/build` and click `Select`

+## Usage

+Just click the black daydream icon (it should turn green to indicate that it is actively recording), run all the tasks you wish to automate, and then click the green icon and open the popup.

 ## Notes

 Daydream currently supports `.goto()`, `.click()`, `.type()`, `.screenshot()`, and `.refresh()`.